Files / Russia

 4. Core Shadow Fleet Identification

-5. Tanker Capacity Increase/Decrease Analysis
+5. Tanker Capacity Increase and Decrease Analysis

 6. Substitution Effect of Sanctioned Vessels